byjg/docker-php/README.md

  - 80
  - 443

-The home directory is in /var/www/html.
+The home directory is defined by the NGINX_ROOT environment variable.
+If not set defaults to  `/var/www/html`.

 Basically to start type: